TOD-theses/paper-T-RACE/main.typ

 == Attacker gain and victim losses <sec:gain-and-loss-property>

-In @sec:tod-relation-previous-works we already discussed, how the definition in @zhang_combatting_2023 relates to our preliminary definition of TOD.
+In @sec:tod-relation-previous-works, we already discussed, how the definition in @zhang_combatting_2023 relates to our preliminary definition of TOD.
 We now present their definition in more detail, and how we will apply it.

 They consider two transaction orderings: $T_A -> T_B -> T_P$ and $T_B -> T_A -> T_P$.
 In an attack, $T_A$ and $T_B$ are TOD.
 The transaction $T_P$ is an optional third transaction, which sometimes is required for the attack.
 Our study only considers transaction pairs, therefore we adapt their definition and remove $T_P$ from it.
 Analyzing their dataset, we find that only 2.2% of the attacks contain such a $T_P$ transaction, therefore we neglect only a small proportion of the covered attacks with this modification.